Kozea/pygal/docs/contributing.rst

 Testing
 =======

-Before submiting a pull request, please check that all tests still pass.
+Before submitting a pull request, please check that all tests still pass.

 To do this install ``py.test`` and them run ``py.test`` in the root of your pygal clone: